 What is included in the client’s Form 1065?

-- a profit and loss statement that shows net income and revenue
+- Profit and loss statement showing revenue and net income

-TaxSlayer Pro will help you input this information and allocate it to the right place on the form.
+TaxSlayer Pro will guide you through entering this information and ensure it is allocated correctly on Form 1065.

 When and how to file a 1065 for your clients